Data breach response and ICO notification - Bratby Law

 What effective breach response looks like

 Effective breach response operates in three phases: pre-incident, during incident, and post-incident.
-Pre-incident preparation should include a breach response plan naming the incident commander, establishing clear escalation to the board, defining the roles of IT, legal, compliance and external advisors, and maintaining a set of template notifications for each applicable regulatory regime.
+Pre-incident preparation should include a breach response plan naming the incident commander, establishing clear escalation to the board, defining the roles of IT, legal, compliance and external advisors, and maintaining a template notification for each applicable regulatory regime.
 The template should identify which information must be included in notifications to the ICO, Ofcom, the FCA and other regulators, and which information may be updated after the initial notification.
-Legal privilege protects this planning if the plan is created by or at the direction of legal advisors with the dominant purpose of obtaining legal advice or conducting litigation.
+The plan itself will not usually be privileged: there is no litigation in contemplation when it is written, and an operational document is not a communication seeking legal advice.
+Legal advice on the plan is privileged; the plan should be written on the assumption that a regulator may read it.

-During an incident, rapid triage is the critical first step.
-Within hours, not days, the organisation must determine three things: has a notifiable breach occurred; if so, to which regulators must notification be made; and what is the risk profile of the incident (high risk triggering individual notification under Article 34, or lower risk).
-This triage does not require a forensic investigation.
-It requires access to sufficient factual information to allow legal judgment.
-The incident commander should ask: what personal data was accessible; could an unauthorised person have accessed it; is there evidence that they did; and if so, is there high risk of adverse effects on rights and freedoms.
-If the answer to any of the first three questions is uncertain, the safest assumption is that a breach has occurred and notification clock has started.
+During an incident, triage comes first.
+Within hours, not days, the organisation must decide whether a notifiable breach has occurred, which regulators it must notify, and whether the risk to individuals is high enough to require notification to them under Article 34.
+Triage does not need a completed forensic investigation; it needs enough fact to support a legal judgment.
+The incident commander establishes what personal data was accessible, whether an unauthorised person could have reached it, whether there is evidence that one did, and whether adverse effects on rights and freedoms are likely.
+Where any of the first three of those points is uncertain, the controller proceeds on the basis that a breach has occurred and that the notification clock has started.

 Containment and evidence preservation run in parallel with triage.
 The incident commander should ensure that systems are isolated to prevent further unauthorised access, that forensic evidence is preserved (either on-site or by secure hand-over to a specialist forensic firm), and that no unauthorised deletion of logs or records occurs.
 Once evidence is secured, systems can be restored.
-Multi-regime notification coordination is essential: legal advisors should ensure that the notification to the ICO under UK GDPR, the notification to Ofcom under the Telecommunications (Security) Act, and any notification to the FCA or other regulator tell a consistent story.
+Legal advisors should settle the notification to the ICO under UK GDPR, the notification to Ofcom under the Telecommunications (Security) Act and any notification to the FCA or another regulator together, so that the three tell a consistent story.
 Where regimes differ (for example, on the standard of proof required or the definition of “significant impact”), the notifications should reflect those differences transparently.

 Post-incident, the organisation should conduct a root cause analysis with the assistance of forensic experts and security specialists.
 This analysis informs both the ICO engagement (demonstrating to the regulator that the organisation understands what happened and why) and remediation planning.
 Organisations should also conduct a lessons learned review to identify gaps in the pre-incident plan and update it.
-The key advantage of instructing specialist breach response counsel at the moment of discovery is that legal privilege attaches to the investigation from the outset.
-This means that the investigators’ findings, the legal advisors’ analysis, and the strategy for regulator engagement are all protected from disclosure to the ICO or other parties.
-An organisation which conducts an investigation without legal involvement cannot claim privilege over the findings, which then become discoverable to regulators during enforcement action.
+A controller that instructs specialist breach response counsel at the moment of discovery is in the best position to claim privilege over the legal analysis and the strategy for engaging the regulator.
+Sections 143 and 148B of the Data Protection Act 2018 put privileged communications outside the reach of an ICO information notice and an ICO interview notice, so a document that is genuinely privileged does not have to be produced.
+Whether the investigators’ own factual findings are privileged is a separate and harder question that turns on the facts of the engagement.
+An organisation that investigates without legal involvement has no claim to privilege over those findings at all, and must produce them if the ICO asks.

 When to instruct specialist breach response counsel

 Specialist breach response counsel should be instructed immediately upon discovery of a potentially notifiable breach.
-The threshold is low: if there is any reasonable possibility that personal data has been accessed or disclosed without authorisation, instruction should not be deferred pending internal investigation.
-The specific triggers for immediate instruction include any breach involving large volumes of personal data (more than 1,000 individuals), any breach involving special category data (health, genetic, biometric data), financial data, or children’s data; any breach likely to attract media attention (because public disclosure by the organisation can trigger individual notification obligations under Article 34 even if the regulator might not otherwise require it); any incident where multiple notification regimes apply (requiring coordination across UK GDPR, PECR, Telecommunications (Security) Act, NIS Regulations or FCA rules); and any situation in which a regulator (the ICO, Ofcom, FCA) has already initiated contact.
+The threshold is low: where there is any reasonable possibility that personal data has been accessed or disclosed without authorisation, the controller instructs counsel before it investigates.
+The specific triggers for immediate instruction include any breach involving large volumes of personal data (more than 1,000 individuals), any breach involving special category data (health, genetic, biometric data), financial data, or children’s data; any breach likely to attract media attention, because a public statement fixes the account against which every later finding is measured; any incident where multiple notification regimes apply (requiring coordination across UK GDPR, PECR, Telecommunications (Security) Act, NIS Regulations or FCA rules); and any situation in which a regulator (the ICO, Ofcom, FCA) has already initiated contact.

-Instructing advisors after the internal investigation is complete destroys privilege over the investigation.
+A controller that instructs its advisors only after the internal investigation is complete loses privilege over that investigation.
 Once the IT team and internal business teams have conducted the investigation without legal involvement, their findings cannot be protected from the regulator.
-The appropriate workflow is: discovery of breach triggers instruction of legal advisor; legal advisor directs containment and evidence preservation; IT team executes these directions; and only then does the investigative work proceed with legal privilege attached.
+The order matters: the controller instructs its legal advisor on discovery, the advisor directs containment and evidence preservation, the IT team carries out those directions, and the investigative work then proceeds under privilege.

 FAQs